tevaughan/region-fill-dirichlet/README.md

 for any sufficiently large region of pixels to be filled.

-### Interpolation
+### Bilinear Interpolation

-After the problem is solved, the edges and interior of each full superpixel in the region to be filled must be filled with the values obtained by linearly interpolating the corner-values, which were solved for.
+After the problem is solved, the edges and interior of each full superpixel must be filled with the values obtained by bilinearly interpolating the corner-values, which were solved for.

+Because the bilinear interpolant is a low-order solution to Laplace's equation, what this approach does is to provide a solution to
+Laplace's equation such that a low-order solution is mandated over large portions of the deep interior of the filled region.
+But this is precisely where the solution is likely to be of low order anyway, and so a large increase in speed can be obtained with minimal loss of precision in the solution.

 ## Old Design Under Namespace `regfill`